-Working in Confined Spaces
+Working In Confined Spaces

 Through a range of practical and classroom based activity, operatives learn how to work safely in high risk confined spaces.
 The Confined Space Training Course shows operatives how to enter and exit confined spaces safely and how to deal with emergencies.
-Operatives are taught how to prepare and use breathing apparatus, equipment and tools in accordance with manufacturers’ specifications and how to follow procedures.
+Operatives are taught how to prepare and use breathing apparatus, equipment and tools in accordance with manufacturer’s specifications and how to follow procedures.

 • A confined space is a substantially enclosed location (although not always entirely), and where serious injury can occur from hazardous substances/conditions.